drmhse/sso/README.md

 At this point, the complete system is running locally.
 You can access the admin dashboard to interact with the platform.

+**Important Note on User Registration**: There is no traditional "sign up" form for unauthenticated users.
+Users are registered implicitly when they first authenticate via OAuth (GitHub, Google, or Microsoft).
+The admin dashboard's "signup" page is for already-authenticated users to create their first organization, not for initial user registration.

 ## Usage Example (SDK)

 The `sso-sdk` provides a simple and powerful way to interact with the platform.